Oleh Husiev: International career

 Husiev made his senior international debut for Ukraine on 20 August 2003, replacing fellow debutant Serhiy Tkachenko at half time in a 0-2 friendly defeat to Romania at the Shakhtar Stadium in Donetsk.
 He scored his first goal for the team on 17 November 2004, opening a 3-0 away win over Turkey in the ninth minute, for 2006 World Cup qualification.
 Husiev played all five of Ukraine's games as they reached the quarter-finals at their first World Cup in Germany, scoring the winner in their last-16 penalty shootout against Switzerland.
 He also played all of their matches as they co-hosted UEFA Euro 2012 with Poland, in a group stage exit.

 Personal life

-His son Oleksiy Husiev is also a professional football player who plays for Kudrivka, on loan from Dynamo Kyiv.
+His son Oleksiy Husiev is also a professional football player who plays for Chornomorets Odesa, on loan from Dynamo Kyiv.